20 Genius Camping Hacks Every Camper Should Know (2023)

 Finally(!) there’s a good use for trick birthday candles.

 19. Use candle wax as a zipper lubricant.

-Rub this along your sleeping bag and tent zippers (no need to light) to lube them up.
+A great tent camping hack is to rub candle wax along your sleeping bag and tent zippers (no need to light) to lube them up.

 20. Store eggs in a water bottle.

 Fan of scrambled eggs?
 Pre-scramble the whites and yolks and pour the mixture into a plastic bottle or mason jar.